 For all the cases studied in this paper, we simulated atmospheres with 100 layers between $10^{-5}$ Pa and $10^7$ Pa.
-For retrievals, we did a bayesian analysis using PyMultinest (\cite{taurex_multinest}, \cite{Buchner}) with a tolerance of 0.5 and 200 to 1000 live points (10 to 20 times the number of fitted parameters).\\
+For retrievals, we conducted a Bayesian analysis using PyMultinest (\cite{taurex_multinest}, \cite{Buchner}) with a tolerance of 0.5 and 200 to 1000 live points (10 to 20 times the number of fitted parameters).\\

 We used the stellar and planetary parameters presented in Table \ref{tab:parameters}.
-We did three different type of models with different chemistry computation.
-We first used the TauREx free chemistry set-up : we included a list of molecules based on previous literature and we retrieved one abundance constant throughout the atmosphere for each molecule.
-We decided to include 11 molecules in this model type : H$_2$O, CH$_4$, NH$_3$, HCN, CO, CO$_2$, Na, K, H$_2$S, TiH and AlO.
-We mainly considered TiH and AlO for WASP-17b \citep{Saba} and H$_2$S for WASP-39b \citep{jwst_w39b}, but we nonetheless included these three molecules for every target.
-We used after that two different equilibrium chemistry codes : ACE \citep{Agundez_2012,Agundez_2020} and Fastchem \citep{Stock_fastchem}, described in more details in Section \ref{section:3.2chemistry}.
-These three computations were applied with and without the addition of clouds in the models, on our three datasets for each five targets, i.e. 30 models.
-We then run every configuration on 3 different types of datasets : the complete dataset, the STIS dataset alone and the WFC3 dataset alone, a total of 90 models.
-Our results on the shorter datasets are discussed in section \ref{section:cut_datasets}.\\
+We used three different type of models with different chemistry computations.
+We first used the TauREx free chemistry set-up: we included a list of molecules based on previous literature and we retrieved one abundance constant throughout the atmosphere for each molecule.
+We decided to include 11 molecules in this model type : H$_2$O, CH$_4$, NH$_3$, HCN, CO, CO$_2$, Na, K, H$_2$S, TiH, and AlO.
+We mainly considered TiH and AlO for WASP-17b \citep{Saba}, and H$_2$S for WASP-39b \citep{jwst_w39b}, but we nonetheless included these three molecules for every target.
+We first used two different equilibrium chemistry codes: ACE \citep{Agundez_2012,Agundez_2020} and Fastchem \citep{Stock_fastchem}, which are described in more detail in Section \ref{section:3.2chemistry}.
+These three computations were applied with and without the addition of clouds in the models, on our three data sets for each of the five targets, amounting to 30 models in total.
+We then ran every configuration on three different types of data sets: the complete data set, the STIS data set alone and the WFC3 data set alone, for a total of 90 models.
+Our results on the smaller data sets are discussed in Section \ref{section:cut_datasets}.\\

-Regarding the temperature profile, we decided to keep a simple isothermal profile for every target, as previous litterature find it to be a good approximation \citep{Sing_2015,Pinhas}.
-Several tests have been made with variable T(P) profiles with only marginal differences in the retrievals because the pressure range probed by the observations is very narrow \citep{Rocchetto_2016}.
+Regarding the temperature profile, we decided to keep a simple isothermal profile for every target, as previous works in the literature have considered it to be a good approximation \citep{Sing_2015,Pinhas}.
+Several tests have been made with variable T(P) profiles, with only marginal differences in the retrievals because the pressure range probed by the observations is very narrow \citep{Rocchetto_2016}.
 We are aware of the bias that this can induce in our results and are currently working on a more in-depth study concerning the impact of the TP profile on our models.\\